reeves999999/SourceCode/SourceCode.Web/README.txt

 Missed out, but would have added, given time:

+-Validation on page for create/update modals
+-Add unique index to client name
 -CQRS
 -Separate API,MVC and Service projects
 -Separate Identity and Application DB contexts